barbagroup/petibm-examples/examples/taylorgreenvortices/README.md

 # Convergence analysis using the example of the 2D decaying Taylor-Green vortices

-We consider the example of a two-dimensional array of decaying vortices to report the temporal convergence of the Navier-Stokes solver with and without an immersed body in the domain.
+We consider the example of a two-dimensional array of decaying vortices to report the spatial and temporal convergence of the Navier-Stokes solver.

-The computational domain is $\left[ 0, 1 \right]^2$.
+The computational domain is $\left[ 0, 2 \pi \right]^2$.
 The Reynolds number (based on the domain length $L$, a characteristic velocity of $U = 1$, and the kinematic viscosity) is set to $Re = 10$ and we advance the solution in time to $t = 0.2$, with time-step size $\Delta t = 10^{-4}$.

 All commands displayed below assume you are in the directory containing the present README file.